paxF3E/Image-Classification-by-Federated-Learning/README.md

     - Provides assurance of privacy in terms of interests and activity
     - Model hosted on cloud only uplaods the results back to the server
     - Thus, full-flegded security and assurance of none sort of fetching data/leakage.
-    - More Details on Fedarated Learning : **https://federated.withgoogle.com/**
+    - More Details on Federated Learning : **https://federated.withgoogle.com/**

 - Uses MNIST dataset of different writing styles considering them as data of various client's.